Permanent cessation: permanent cessation: period of administration

 Issue of tax return

-Note: Processing offices should not set up SA records for periods of administration or issue SA returns to personal representatives without prior consultation with Specialist PT Trusts, Edinburgh.
+Note: Offices should not set up SA records for periods of administration or issue Trust & Estate SA returns to personal representatives without prior consultation with HMRC Administration of Estates, Cardiff.

 The liability does not include

 - Recovery of tax overpaid (S30 TMA 1970)

 - Recovery of excessive tax credits (S252 ICTA 1988)